 Philadelphia Shakespeare Theater

-Duration: Typically, performances last approximately two and a half to three hours with one 15-minute intermission.
+- Duration: Typically, performances last approximately two and a half to three hours with one 15-minute intermission.
 Afterwards, there is usually an optional “talkback” question-and-answer session with the actors, who are quite knowledgable about the play and their characters, as well as acting in general.
 This is usually an excellent part of the experience, so allow time for it if you can.

 Interested, well-behaved younger children who are used to the theater and have some preparation for the particular play may be OK.
 We've had children as young as 4 or 5, but for most children I'd wait until 8ish for comedies, 10ish for tragedies (or older if they are particularly sensitive).
 Depending on the play, there might be romance, though nothing too demonstrative, and there is usually well-choreographed swordplay.